 The Parisian metro is arguably one of the easiest ways to get from A to B. But on weekdays, the entire network is best avoided during peak hours.

-As a rough guide, the peak hours run from 6:30 am until 9:30 am, and then from 4 pm to 7 pm.
+As a rough guide, the peak hours run from 6:30 am until 9:30 am and then from 4 pm to 7 pm.
 These are the times when stations are packed with workers flocking to and from work.
-During these times we recommend walking to avoid crowds: many of the stops in the center of Paris are just a few minutes’ walk from each other.
+During these times we recommend walking to avoid crowds: many of the stops in the center of Paris are just a few minutes walk from each other.
 Check here our Metro of Paris guide

-90% of people traveling to Paris will want to visit the Eiffel Tower, the Louvre Museum or the Orsay Museum.
+90% of people traveling to Paris will want to visit the Eiffel Tower, the Louvre Museum, and the Orsay Museum.
 It’s understandable…but it’s also a nightmare for crowds.
-To slip away from the heard, choose good alternatives to the main tourist attractions or try going off the beaten path.
+To slip away from a crowded Paris, choose good alternatives to the main tourist attractions or try going off the beaten path.

-Our collection of Paris Hidden Gems may be a good place to start, we particularly like La Coulée Verte and also La Petite Ceinture of Paris, and you will definitely feel more comfortable visiting the Montparnasse Cemetery, far from the herds of Père Lachaise Cemetery, but many of Paris’ hidden side streets feature beautiful architecture, parks, and cafés.
-You’ll avoid crowds, and experience the city’s culture like a local, not a tourist.
+Our collection of Paris Hidden Gems may be a good place to start.
+We particularly like La Coulée Verte and also La Petite Ceinture of Paris, and you will definitely feel more comfortable visiting the Montparnasse Cemetery, far from the herds of Père Lachaise Cemetery, but many of Paris’ hidden side streets feature beautiful architecture, parks, and cafés.
+You’ll avoid the Paris crowds and experience the city’s culture like a local, not a tourist.

 If you can manage to extend your stay in Paris, use the weekends to explore the outskirts of Paris.

-Leafy pockets around Paris, such as Fontainebleau, Vallée de la Chevreuse, or Sceaux offer a much quieter side to city life, along with some iconic sights or some picturesque small towns.
+Leafy pockets around Paris, such as Fontainebleau, Vallée de la Chevreuse, or Sceaux, offer a much quieter side to city life, along with some iconic sights or some picturesque small towns.
 Check out our favorite small towns near Paris, easy to reach by public transportation.

-If you want to do one of the best day trips from Paris without crowds, avoid booking with major tour companies.
-Tours by major tour companies usually are slightly cheaper but it also means big busses for groups of 50 people or more where you are just a number with a giant “TOURIST” sticker on your forehead.
+If you want to make one of the best day trips from Paris without crowds, avoid booking with major tour companies.
+Tours by major tour companies usually are slightly cheaper, but it also means big busses for groups of 50 people or more where you are just a number with a giant “TOURIST” sticker on your forehead.

-Save yourself the disappointment and look for smaller, local businesses with more reduced groups with more personal attention.
+Save yourself the disappointment and look for smaller, local businesses with reduced groups and more personal attention.